karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`stotra-parā’mṛta-vṛṣṭirud-eti |7|`</span>

 <span class="center-text">translation:—</span>
-O Lord, there are moments wherein I am beset by misery, and my mind is plagued with torment.
+<span class="center-text">O Lord, there are moments wherein I am beset by misery, and my mind is plagued with torment.
 Yet, in that selfsame hour, when Thy grace doth descend as a gentle shower, a pure and lucid vision of mine oneness with Thee doth arise.
-By the might of this divine realization, my troubled mind is soothed and made serene.
+By the might of this divine realization, my troubled mind is soothed and made serene.</span>

 <span class="center-text">`शङ्कर! सत्यमिदं व्रतदान-`</span>